 - 1/2 teaspoon pepper

-- 2 teaspoons truffle oil ( optional)
+- 2 teaspoons truffle oil (optional, but good)

-- “Egg” wash – use nut milk, cream or melted coconut oil to brush on the pastry.
+- "Egg" wash: use nut milk, cream or melted coconut oil to brush on the pastry.
 If not worried about it being vegan, whisk an egg with a tablespoon of water.

 Instructions

-- Make sure your puff pastry is thawed before you start -cold, but thawed.
-(Note if it is too warm, it may fall apart, if too cold, it will be too stiff to roll.)
+- Make sure your puff pastry is thawed before you start –cold, but thawed.
+(Note: if it is too warm, it may fall apart; if too cold, it will be too stiff to roll.)

-- Preheat oven to 400F
+- Preheat oven to 400°F

-- MAKE THE FILLING: Slice the mushrooms.
+- Make the filling.
+Slice the mushrooms.
 Heat oil in an extra-large skillet or dutch oven, over medium-high heat.
 Add mushrooms, onions, garlic, salt and rosemary and saute, stirring often, until mushrooms release all their liquid.
 Turn heat down to medium, and continue sauteing until all the liquid has evaporated, be patient, this will take a little time!
 Once the mushrooms are relatively dry in the pan, splash with the sherry wine and balsamic vinegar and again, sauté on medium heat until all the liquid has cooked off.
 This is important- you absolutely do not want a watery filling (it will turn into a mess!).
 Add the toasted chopped pecans, pepper, truffle oil.
 Taste, adjust salt to your liking.
 At this point, you could fold in ½-1 cup cheese if you like.

 - Let the filling cool 15-20 minutes (you could make the filling a day ahead and refrigerate).